developerabhishek1402/namaste-react/README.md

 Episode 2 - Igniting the App

 1. What is NPM - Ofcourse, it is !(Node Package Manager) - It is a repository for all the packages.
 There are tons of packages available on NPM.
-2. npm init - It will ask you some basic questions like package name, version, description etc. If you want to ignore these questions you can fire the command like : npm init -you
+2. npm init - It will ask you some basic questions like package name, version, description etc. If you want to ignore these questions you can fire the command like : npm init -y
 3. What is package.json - It is a configuration of our application which also keep tracks which packages are available in our application.
 4. What is bundler. - Bundler is useful for bundle our application and it makes our app to production ready.
 Basically it takes all our code and dependencies and put it at one place.
+	There are multiple bundlers available - browserify, webpack, vite, parcel etc
 5. There are 2 types of dependencies :
 	1. Dev dependencies - It is only require for development purpose.
 	2. Normal dependencies - It is used in production as well.